meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 # Facet and Filter Behavior

-## 1. Feature Description and Interaction
+## 1. Functional Specification

-### Summary
+### I. Summary

 Contrary to MeiliSearch v0.20.0, in the search engine that will be released in the v0.21.0, the users need to declare in `attributesForFaceting` the attributes on which they want to apply the filters.

 Why?
-Under the hood and during the indexation, the core engine creates structures of data that improve the performances drastically during a search with filters.
+Under the hood and during indexing phase, the core engine creates structures of data that improve the performances drastically during a search with filters.

-### Motivation
+### II.
+Motivation

 Because the users need to set the attributes to `attributesForFaceting` no matter what they are using (`filters` or `facetFilters`) during the search, we need to re-define the usage of the filters/facets and stay as ISO as possible with the MeiliSearch v0.20.0.

-### Additional Materials
+### III.
+Additional Materials

 N/A

-### Explanation
+### IV.
+Explanation

 #### Remove `facetFilters`, keep `filters`